Saskatoon Police Service: Controversies

 Accusations against the Saskatoon Police Service have resulted in public inquiries.
 One such inquiry took place in 2006.
 It involved the investigation into the murder of a nursing student in Saskatoon in 1969.
 David Milgaard was convicted of this murder but was later cleared of this charge through DNA evidence which was unavailable at the time of his trial.

 On 8 September 2003, The Commission of Inquiry into the death of Neil Stonechild began, headed by commissioner Justice David Wright.
 The objective of the commission was to ascertain whether Neil Stonechild was apprehended on 25 November 1990, and while in police custody, driven out of the city and abandoned.
 The commission was a result of allegations by Darrell Night that two Saskatoon Police Officers dropped him off outside the city in January 2000.
 The commission found that the two officers, Senger and Hartwig, had taken Stonechild into custody shortly before he died on the outskirts of city.
-No charges were laid on the two officers.
+No charges were laid on the two officers but they were both fired.